 - Blumhofer, Edith.
 Pentecost in My Soul.
 Explorations in the Meaning of Pentecostal Experience in the Early Assemblies of God.
-Springfield, MO: Gospel Publishing House, 1989. - Horner, R.C.
+Springfield, MO: Gospel Publishing House, 1989. - Cox, H. Fire From Heaven: The Rise of Pentecostal Spirituality and the Reshaping of Religion in the Twenty-first Century.
+Cambridge, MA: Da Capo Press, 2001. - Horner, R.C.
 From the Altar to the Upper Room.
 Toronto, 1891.
 In "The Higher Christian Life."
 Sources for the Study of the Holiness, Pentecostal, and Keswick Movements.
 Edited by D. Dayton.
 Vol. 22.
 New York and London: Garland Publishing, Inc., 1985. - Macchia, Frank.
 Baptized in the Spirit: A Global Pentecostal Theology.
-Grand Rapids, MI: Zondervan, 2006. - Neumann, P. Pentecostal Experience.
+Grand Rapids, MI: Zondervan, 2006. - .
+Introduction to Theology: Foundations for Spirit-Filled Christianity.
+Grand Rapids: Baker Academic, 2023. - Neumann, P. Pentecostal Experience.
 An Ecumenical Encounter.
 Eugene, OR: Wipf and Stock, 2012. - Price, Charles.
 The Story of My Life.
 Pasadena: 1935. - Warrington, Keith.
 Pentecostal Theology: A Theology of Encounter.
 New York: T & T Clark, 2008.
 (Especially Ch.
 6, "Spirituality and Ethics") - Wigglesworth, Smith.
 The Anointing of this Spirit.
 Edited by Wayne Warner.
 Ann Arbor, MI: Servant Publications, 1994.